adrianmg/github-pewpew/README.md

 ## Questions?
 Ideas?
 Bugs?

-If you run into any issues or you'd like to share your thoughts, feel free to open a problem in this repository or hit me up on Twitter.
+If you run into any issues or you'd like to share your thoughts, feel free to [open an issue](https://github.com/adrianmg/github-pewpew/issues) in this repository or hit me up on Twitter.

 Thanks!